-The Policy will ensure that:
+The Policy will ensure that the College:

-- the College has in place and maintains health and safety working procedures and practices; - develops and maintain a sense of safety awareness and responsible attitude toward safety in all employees, volunteers, students and visitors;

-make appropriate arrangements for coordination and cooperation with other employers where students are involved in work experience placements or apprenticeship schemes.
+- has in place and maintains health and safety working procedures and practices; - develops and maintains a sense of safety awareness and a responsible attitude toward safety in all employees, volunteers, students and visitors; - makes appropriate arrangements for coordination and cooperation with other employers where students are involved in work experience placements or apprenticeship schemes.

-2. RESPONSIBILITIES
+1. RESPONSIBILITIES

-2.1 Governors
+1.1 Governors